History of Dubai: 1990–present day

 The Great Recession of the late 2000s hit the economy of Dubai extremely hard; this was largely due to its dependence on sectors such as energy, tourism and especially real-estate, with reports of new construction slowing and in some cases stopping altogether.

 In an effort to combat the recession, Dubai announced various tax cutting measures to incentivise businesses in the region.

 Dubai has also been in the news for its attitudes towards adultery, which are seen as harsh in the Western world, with some cases forcing the intervention of other governments on behalf of their citizens.

 To keep attract foreign investors, the United Arab Emirates plans to decriminalize "actions that don't harm others," potentially ending punishments for alcohol consumption or cohabitation by unwed couples in the expatriate-dominated country.

+In February and March 2026, Dubai was impacted by missile and drone strikes launched by Iran as part of a regional escalation following hostilities between the United States, Israel and Iran.
+Explosions were reported on Palm Jumeirah and other areas of Dubai.
+Incoming missiles were intercepted by air defense systems, but debris and explosions caused panic among residents and tourists.
+The city, lacking air-raid shelters and a formal response system, saw many residents relying on social media for information.
+On 28 February 2026, Fairmont The Palm hotel in Dubai was set ablaze after debris from an Iranian missile strike hit the area, injuring four people.
+On March 1, 2026, Dubai's international airport and the Burj Al Arab hotel were damaged in Iranian attacks, which also caused a fire at Jebel Ali Port and resulted in four injuries at the airport, while a drone intercepted over the city caused minor damage to the hotel's facade.

 Future

 Despite the international turmoil over the cost of oil, Dubai is already considered to be the Hong Kong of the Middle East.
-When the world's oil supply runs out, Dubai would survive in a new oil-free world unlike Riyadh.
-Commercial activity in the Dubai region would simply grow instead of wither because Dubai was a major trading center centuries before oil was known to even exist.
-The emirate's trade access with Iran is similar to Hong Kong's trade with the People's Republic of China due to Iran being ostracized by the majority of the Western world.